HenestrosaDev/audiotext/README.md

 ## Getting Started

 ### Notes
-- Please bear in mind that you cannot generate a single executable file for this project with PyInstaller due to the dependency with the CustomTkinter package (reason [here](https://github.com/TomSchimansky/CustomTkinter/wiki/Packaging)).
+- You cannot generate a single executable file for this project with PyInstaller due to the dependency with the CustomTkinter package (reason [here](https://github.com/TomSchimansky/CustomTkinter/wiki/Packaging)).
 - For **Mac M1** users: An error occurs when trying to install the `pyaudio` package.
 [Here](https://stackoverflow.com/questions/73268630/error-could-not-build-wheels-for-pyaudio-which-is-required-to-install-pyprojec) is a StackOverflow post explaining how to solve this issue.
 - You need to install [FFmpeg](https://ffmpeg.org) to execute the program.
 Otherwise, it won't be able to process the audio files.
 You can download it using the following commands: